Introduction To C++

 - The code could be prone to errors as C++ doesn’t provide type-checking.

 This has been a guide on Introduction to C++.
-Here we have discussed different components, characteristics, advantage, disadvantages, and applications of C++.
+Here we have discussed different components, characteristics, advantages, disadvantages, and applications of C++.
 You may also look at the following article to learn more –